 The MSW program is designed as a part time program to accommodate the needs of employed students.
 It is expected, however, that learning in the field placement will not be compromised by students' employed status.
 To this end, it is important that students negotiate "flex time" with their employers so that they can accomplish the goal of becoming an integrated member of an organization/agency team.
 This often requires daytime hours for staff meetings, supervision, consultation, training, and possibly some service supervision.
 Students must be available for placement during the times that professional social work practice is occurring in agencies and may have to find a way to have day time hours for placement.
-Placements that are completed entirely outside regular daytime work hours are extremely rare
+Placements that are completed entirely outside regular daytime work hours are extremely rare for MSW students because they usually limit the types of experiences available to the student.
 In addition, in many settings, it is difficult to understand the context of the work without access to the daytime activities and routines of the organization/agency.
 It is expected that students will be available for a block of at least six hours of daytime hours per week in every field placement.
 If students cannot work out the needed hours, they may need to delay their placement.